-Puff puff is a delicacy that doesn’t lack on the streets of Africa, and I haven’t been to any party that lacked them either.
-I think it because they are so easy to make and perfect for feeding a crowd.
+It is a staple that doesn’t lack on the streets of Africa, and I haven’t been to any party that lacked them either.
+This is probably because it is so easy to make and perfect for feeding a crowd.

-I learned how to make puff puff more than 13 years ago from my sister-in-law and quickly discovered my love for this scrumptious deep-fried dough.
+I learned how to make this delicacy more than 13 years ago from my sister-in-law and quickly discovered my love for this sumptuous deep-fried batter.
 I love it so much that I literally won’t rest till I have devoured the last one.
-It proves that puff puff is so addictive.
+Like I said, puff puff is so addictive.

 To start the process, I always use a large mixing bowl for my batter.
 It is because the batter needs to proof and I never want it spilling over during the process.
 I place all my ingredients in the mixing bowl and mix well using a large egg-whisk for about 5 minutes until my batter is smooth.
 Equally, make the mixture in a stand mixer.